 Every dog is different with what they like to play with.
-Some dogs love toys and treat them like little babies, carrying them around like a comforter, taking them to bed and occasionally nibbling on their ends.
+Some dogs love indestructible dog toys and treat them like little babies, carrying the indestructible dog toys around like a comforter, taking them to bed and occasionally nibbling on their ends.

 Often a toy is advertised as being very tough and when it comes to the crunch, literally, they don’t actually last five minutes with your power chewing dog.
 You may have invested quite a bit of money on it and that can be frustrating but, more of a worry is the fact that your dog could pull a chunk of the toy and this could present a choking or blockage risk.

 Is your dog a regular destroyer of toys?
-This article will provide you with some tougher dog toy alternatives to try.
+This article will provide you with some tougher best indestructible dog toy alternatives to try.
 The best indestructible dog toys should be able to stand up to a good bit of wear and tear.

 No Toy Is Truly Indestructible